 give officers and authorities of the Commonwealth, states and territories such help as is reasonably necessary for the enforcement of the criminal law (as well as for the enforcement of laws imposing pecuniary penalties and the protection of the public revenue).

 The provision of assistance is to be on the basis that the person providing the help neither profits from, nor bears the cost of, giving that help.

 Resellers who arrange for carriage services to be supplied are carriage service intermediaries.
 Internet Service Providers (ISPs) are CSPs.

-In addition to the basic obligations set out above, there are also obligations under the Telecommunications (Interception and Access) Act 1979 (the TIA Act) which is administered by the Attorney-General's Department:
+In addition to the basic obligations set out above, there are also obligations under the Telecommunications (Interception and Access) Act 1979 (TIA Act), which is administered by the Attorney-General's Department:

 Carriers and nominated CSPs are required to submit annual interception capability plans.
-These plans are to be lodged annually on 1 July each year unless an alternative date has been agreed to by the Communications Access Co-ordinator.
-Further information regarding Interception capability plans can be found here and any queries regarding this should be directed to the Attorney-General’s Department.
+These plans are to be lodged annually on 1 July each year unless an alternative date has been agreed to by the Communications Access Coordinator.
+Further information about Interception capability plans can be found here and any queries on this should be directed to the Attorney-General’s Department.

 The CAC is an officer of the Attorney-General’s Department, as outlined in section 6R of the TIA Act.
 The CAC acts on behalf of all the national security and enforcement agencies.

 Another relevant requirement is the service provider rule (Part 4 of Schedule 2 to the Telecommunications Act 1997) that states: where a CSP supplies a carriage service to an end-user and the end-user has a public number, the provider must provide the information that Telstra requires in order to maintain and provide the Integrated Public Number Database (IPND).